nflx/bashpy/README.md

 # State
 It's not very useful but merely a proof of concept.
 As it doesn't provide the python context any access to bash internals or even support passing it variables.

+# Disclamer
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 # Based on
 - The Embedding Python example here: https://docs.python.org/3/extending/embedding.html#very-high-level-embedding